filipe-brochier/bookbot/README.md

 # Book Bot

 Welcome to Book Bot, your go-to Python program for diving deep into the heart of books with ease.
-Built as your first project on boot.dev, Book Bot is designed to analyze entire books, providing a comprehensive statistical report that unveils the patterns, frequencies, and secrets hidden within the text.
+Built as my very first project on boot.dev, Book Bot is designed to analyze entire books, providing a comprehensive statistical report that unveils the patterns, frequencies, and secrets hidden within the text.

 ## Features